Don-Heal/DonaldHeal_T1A3/Readme.md

 The application will run inside a terminal and keep track of the users ability to beat the game.
 It's to be used as a quick and easy way to take a little break from whatever work the user is doing at the time, allowing for a little respite from their main task that they are focusing on while also potentionally supplying a little challange to the user giving them something else to focus or problem solve on for a short while.
 This application is targeted at people who spend time working at a computer and need just a quick break inbetween while moving from one task to another or potentialy need a quick destraction while stuck on a problem.
 A user can use this application on their computer using their keyboard to navigate around the application.
-This

 # Features